Our Asks of the NZ Government

 - **Establish a visa extension process for holders of the 2022 Special Ukraine Visa.
 Providing a mechanism through which holders of the 2022 Special Ukraine Visa have their visa extended for a period of at least 2 years to provide certainty for visa holders.

-- Establish a priority queue under the current Parent Resident Visa for Ukrainian nationals already in New Zealand that are otherwise eligible for residency under this category.
+- Establish a priority queue under the current Parent Resident Visa for Ukrainian nationals already in New Zealand who are otherwise eligible for residency under this category.

 - Allow all Ukrainian other temporary visa holders to remain in New Zealand for a period of no less than three years (the current visa extension is 12 months).